ALavault/alavault.github.io/_posts/2020-07-09-mixing_tuto_2_perception.md

 *No !
 Maths !
 My greatest enemy !* You are not alone.
 Maths are my greatest enemy too.
 But bear with me.

-The Fourier transform allows us to change of domain
+The Fourier transform allows us to change of domain : we can go from temporal domain to the frequency domain.

+TODO

 ### 2.2 Spectra